 If you’ve been reading us for a while, you certainly know that we are particularly fond of beer hikes.
-Well today we offer you a small alternative with Valaisan wines: The gourmet walk along the Bisse de Clavau in the surroundings of Sion (Valais, Switzerland).
+Well today we will give you a small alternative with the wines from the Valais region: The gourmet walk along the Bisse de Clavau in the surroundings of Sion (Valais, Switzerland).

 Gourmet hike: presentation of the concept